kearutherford/BerkeleyForestsAnalytics/README.md

         measured once in the same summer), the time identifier might be set to all the same year.
 Time identifier is very flexible, and should be used as appropriate depending on the design of the study.
-The class of this variable will be coerced to character.
       - **site:** Describes the broader location or forest where the data were collected.
-The class of this variable will be coerced to character.
       - **plot:** Identifies the plot in which the data were collected.
-        The class of this variable will be coerced to character.
-    - If sampling design is stratified random:
+    - If sampling design is stratified random (all of these variables must characters):
       - **time:** As described above.
       - **site:** As described above.
       - **stratum:** Identifies the stratum within site.
-The class of this variable will be coerced to character.
       - **plot:** Identifies the plot within stratum.
-The class of this variable will be coerced to character.
-    - If sampling design is Fire and Fire Surrogate:
+    - If sampling design is Fire and Fire Surrogate (all of these variables must characters):
       - **time:** As desribed above.
       - **trt_type:** Desicribes the treatment type - control, burn,
         thin, thin + burn (does not need to follow these exact names).
-        The class of this variable will be coerced to character.
       - **site:** Describes the compartment where the data were collected.
-The class of this variable will be coerced to character.
       - **plot:** Identifies the plot within compartment.
-The class of this variable will be coerced to character.

 2.  `cwd_data` A dataframe or tibble.
 Each row must be an observation of an individual plot.
 Default is set to “none”, indicating that no